Skip to main content

 Force majeure and acts of God in Dutch contract law

-Force majeure refers to a situation where the performance of a contractual obligation has become impossible for a party due to an event which was beyond their control.
-Force majeure is sometimes used synonymously with Act of God, common examples include earthquakes, floods, hurricanes or tsunamis.
+Force majeure (overmacht) refers to a situation where the performance of a contractual obligation has become impossible for a party due to an event beyond their control.
+Force majeure is sometimes used synonymously with “act of God” — common examples include earthquakes, floods, hurricanes or tsunamis.

 Contracts commonly include so-called force majeure clauses.
-A Dutch lawyer can advise you in relation to force majeure under Dutch Law and the (benefits of) inclusion and effects of including a more specific force majeure clause.
+A Dutch contract attorney can advise you on force majeure under Dutch law and the benefits of including a more specific force majeure clause.

-Force majeure clauses can be appropriate in contracts for the sale of goods, contracts for the provision of services, distribution contracts, agency contracts, etc.
+Force majeure clauses can be appropriate in contracts for the sale of goods, contracts for the provision of services, distribution agreements (distributieovereenkomsten), agency contracts, and similar arrangements.

 Acts of God under Dutch law — non-attributable non-performance

-Under Dutch law, the general rule is that a contracting party is liable for all damages resulting from their breach of contract unless the breach cannot be attributed to them (art.
+Under Dutch law, the general rule is that a contracting party is liable for all damages resulting from their breach of contract (tekortkoming) unless the breach cannot be attributed to them (art.
 6:74 Dutch Civil Code).
-According to Article 6:75 of the Dutch Civil Code a breach cannot be attributed if the contracting party is not to blame for the breach according to law, legal act or generally accepted principles (common opinion).
+A successful force majeure defence means that the debtor is not in default, removing the need for a notice of default (ingebrekestelling).
+According to Article 6:75 of the Burgerlijk Wetboek, a breach cannot be attributed if the contracting party is not to blame for the breach according to law, legal act or generally accepted principles (common opinion).

-It follows from article 6:75 of the Dutch Civil Code that non-performance cannot be attributed to the debtor if he is a) not at fault and b) if the non-performance does not fall within his sphere of risk.
+It follows from Article 6:75 of the Burgerlijk Wetboek that non-performance (tekortkoming in de nakoming) cannot be attributed to the debtor if he is a) not at fault and b) if the non-performance does not fall within his sphere of risk.

 When is the party to blame?
-The first question is therefore whether the debtor can be blamed for the non-performance.
-He cannot be blamed if he could not have reasonably prevented the event that led to non-performance and hereby avoided its consequences.
+The first question is whether the debtor can be blamed for the non-performance.
+He cannot be blamed if he could not have reasonably prevented the event that led to non-performance and could not have avoided its consequences.

 The next question is whether the non-performance can be attributed to him, i.e. whether he was bearing the risk for it.